MikeReCode/Ticket_Handle_Copilot/README.md

 Depending on the psReason it may ask us if we want to reactivate the account and that triggers different actions.

-At the end of the process the automation completes all the necessary fields and  offers a proposal for an answer.
+At the end of the process the automation fills in the necessary fields and provides a standard answer to be used on the ticket.

 ![](img/4.png)